Definition of 'carousel'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 We waited away from the airport until he telephoned to say he was at the luggage carousel.
 The Sun (2016)The next time I see them will be at the luggage carousel.
 Times, Sunday Times (2016)The rides are enticing, and riding the carousel backwards can restore your youth, but the price is your soul.
 Times, Sunday Times (2016)But they can work on the baggage carousel.
 Times, Sunday Times (2015)The biggest challenge is the carousel fraud.
 Times, Sunday Times (2006)The entire action takes place on a giant luggage carousel that revolves slowly throughout.
 Times, Sunday Times (2016)The gobby singer has been riding the showbiz carousel like the fairground is about to shut down.
 The Sun (2014)England v Germany comes with a whole carousel of baggage.
 Times, Sunday Times (2010)The first suitcase connected to a smartphone via a tracking app means the days of anxiously waiting by the luggage carousel are over.
 Times, Sunday Times (2014)He knew he'd done the right thing before his bags came off the luggage carousel.
 Times, Sunday Times (2008)But this is a fairground carousel unlike anything you've seen before.
 Times, Sunday Times (2010)The most common scam is carousel fraud, which occurs when goods manufactured in one country are sold to business clients in another.
 Times, Sunday Times (2006)Suddenly I see a big guy pacing round the end of the luggage carousel.
-Times, Sunday Times (2007)Women's 1,500 metres baggage carousel freeze.
-Times, Sunday Times (2012)She says the worst experience now is being stuck at an airport baggage carousel while I do selfies with fans.
+Times, Sunday Times (2007)She says the worst experience now is being stuck at an airport baggage carousel while I do selfies with fans.
 The Sun (2015)But with only one or two nights to party you don't want to spend time checking in suitcases and hanging out at the baggage carousel.
 The Sun (2008)He says: 'They seem to leave their brains on the carousel at the airport.
 Times, Sunday Times (2006)Phantom Manor, the carousel and part of the main castle were boarded up for refurbishment.
-The Sun (2013)Who wants a baggage carousel loaded with dead flesh at room temperature, breathed on by 100 strangers?
-Times, Sunday Times (2016)A few years ago, managers at a Houston airport were faced with a deluge of complaints about long waits at the luggage carousel.
+The Sun (2013)A few years ago, managers at a Houston airport were faced with a deluge of complaints about long waits at the luggage carousel.
 Times, Sunday Times (2015)

 Trends of 'carousel'